 Well known from the "Lassie" movies, collies are beautiful animals.
 Gentle, intelligent, mild-mannered and easily trainable, collies are great with children and love to please their owners and protect their families.

 Their long coats do require regular grooming though, and they can be a bit stubborn, so do ensure you give them some obedience training.

 7. Cocker Spaniel

 The English cocker spaniel is a good-natured, gentle, playful and trustworthy family companion.
-A very intelligent breed, the cocker spaniel is good with children, the elderly and other pets.
-They have lovely silky coats which require weekly brushing to keep them in good condition.
-And they do shed quite a lot.
+A very intelligent breed, cocker spaniels take well to training and are good with children, the elderly and other pets.
+Their lovely silky coats require weekly brushing to keep them in good condition though.
+And they do shed quite a lot as well.

 The Maltese is sensitive, but responsive to nonforceful training.
 They don't like to be left on their own for very long though, and their coat's will require regular brushing.
-They do not shed very much though, so are good for people with allergies.
-And although they are good family dogs, they are not suited to very small children, who cannot help being clumsy and may injure the little dog.
+But they do not shed very much, so are good for people with allergies.
+And although they are good family dogs, they are not suited to very small children, who can't help being clumsy and may injure the little dog.